Last update: 18 Jan 2021 5:44pm

 If your home needs urgent repairs while you’re in home quarantine, you can arrange that.
 However, you must take the following steps to protect the tradesperson:

-- Tell the tradesperson you are in home quarantine because you may have been exposed to coronavirus.
+- Before the tradesperson arrives, tell them you are in home quarantine because you may have been exposed to coronavirus.

 - When the tradesperson is there, keep away.
 Everyone in the house should stay in another room or outside in your garden if possible.
 If you need to stay in the same room, keep as far away as possible.
 Practice good hygiene – use a tissue (or flexed elbow if a tissue is not readily available) to cover your mouth and nose when you cough or sneeze, then put the tissue in the rubbish.